 Since there are a few different ways to verify your Google Business Profile, pay close attention to the important information for each before you decide which method will work best for you.

-1. Postcard verification.
-With the postcard request method, Google will send you a postcard with a verification code by mail.
+With the postcard request method, Google will send you a postcard with your Google My Business verification code by mail.
 Your postcard should arrive within two weeks.
 Once you’ve received it, you’ll have to enter the unique five-digit code on Google to confirm your company is at the specified address.

 Once you’ve requested a postcard from Google, don’t make any changes to your company name, address, or category while you wait for your card to arrive.
 Don’t request another code, either.